Context Matters: Repository-Aware Security Analysis of the Agent Skill Ecosystem: Background and Related Work

-\paragraph{\textbf{Security of AI Agents.}} Instead of skills, vulnerabilities might also directly affect the agent.
+\paragraph{Security of AI Agents.} Instead of skills, vulnerabilities might also directly affect the agent.
 (Meanwhile fixed) \textit{ClawJacked} enabled an attacker to gain control over Open Claw instances using a web socket to localhost~\cite{lakshmanan:2026:hackernews}.
 Alternatively, attackers could use web sockets to modify log files that the AI agents eventually rely on for troubleshooting~\cite{steinberger:2026:openclaw_github_advisory}.
 Via prompt injection, OpenClaw was persuaded to reveal private keys~\cite{cruz:2026:openclaw_keys}.
 In the manner of social engineering, moltbook appears to be exploited to extract metadata for reconnaissance.
 The programming agent Claude Code was meanwhile also vulnerable to remote code execution~\cite{CVE202559536}, and revealed API keys~\cite{CVE202621852}.
 Finally, Shodan currently discovers 55,561 of such OpenClaw instances on the Internet~\cite{shodan:2026:openclaw_instances}, and a honeypot provides a glimpse into the attackers' current strategies~\cite{fogel:2026:caught_in_the_wild}.

-\paragraph{\textbf{Scientific Literature.}} Due to the recency of the topic, most reports are either published in non-scientific venues such as blogs or newspost, or as yet, unaccepted preprints.
-Yet, there is also scientific literature on autonomous AI agents available~\cite{acharya:2025:agenticai,pati:2025:agenticai,basu:2026:openclaw}.
-Security is considered both, a potential application of and a major challenge for these systems.
-On the one hand, autonomous AI allows to continuously monitor for malicious activities, and immediately block them -- even in the case of just emerging threats -- with the potential to increase security.
-On the other hand, these systems are considered security threats themselves due to their autonomy in combination with access to large, and potentially sensitive data.
-A dedicated survey on security~\cite{deng:2025:artificial} classified the threat landscape of AI agents, also including Agent2Tool and supply chain threats.
+\paragraph{Scientific Literature.} Due to the recency of the topic, most reports appear in non-scientific venues, e.g., blogs or as unaccepted preprints.
+Yet, scientific literature already discusses autonomous AI agents~\cite{acharya:2025:agenticai,pati:2025:agenticai,basu:2026:openclaw}.
+Researchers consider security both a potential application of these systems and a major challenge for them.
+On the one hand, autonomous AI can continuously monitor malicious activities and immediately block them, which can improve security.
+On the other hand, these systems can themselves pose security threats because they combine autonomy with access to large and potentially sensitive datasets.
+A dedicated survey on security~\cite{deng:2025:artificial} classified the threat landscape of AI agents, also including supply chain threats.